The current lifetime allowance is £1,073,100.

 - primary or enhanced protection covering a lump sum worth more than £375,000

 - ‘lifetime allowance enhancement factor’ if your unused lifetime allowance is less than 25% of the cash you want to withdraw

 You can lose Enhanced protection or any type of Fixed protection if you do not meet certain conditions.

 The conditions for losing your lifetime allowance protection depend on when HMRC received your application.

 Tell HMRC in writing if you think you might have lost your protection.

 If you have the right to take your pension before 50

 You may have a reduced lifetime allowance if you have the right to take your pension before you’re 50 under a pension scheme you joined before 2006.

-This only applies to people in certain jobs (eg professional sports, dance and modelling) who start taking their pension before they’re 55.
+This only applies to people in certain jobs (for example professional sports, dance and modelling) who start taking their pension before they’re 55.

-Your lifetime allowance isn’t reduced if you’re in a pension scheme for uniformed services (eg the armed forces, police and fire services).
+Your lifetime allowance is not reduced if you’re in a pension scheme for uniformed services, for example the armed forces, police and fire services.